ashishrajpoot/Test/README.md

 # Test
-Test instruction are added to work with this sample project.
+Test instruction are added to work with this sample project 1.0